pinoyseoul/pinoyseoul-monitor/README.md

 ### Info Alert
 ![Info Alert Example](docs/screenshots/info-alert.png)
 </br>
-*Caption: An INFO alert is sent in green for successful, non-critical events.*
+*Caption: An INFO alert is sent in green for successful, non-critical events like an auto-recovery or a resolved issue.*

 ### Daily Summary
 ![Daily Summary Example](docs/screenshots/daily-summary.png)